nroshak/opensearch/README.md

 # opensearch
-Opensearch files for use with browsers
+Opensearch files for use with browsers.